-Delve into the secrets and stories of the “inland seas” in a new exhibition: Great Lakes Shipwrecks: Storms and Stories.
-Learn how inclement weather combined with bad decisions, poor design, and bad luck can end in tragedy.
+Visitors could diveinto the secrets and stories of the “inland seas” in the special exhibition: Great Lakes Shipwrecks: Storms and Stories.
+They learned how inclement weather combined with bad decisions, poor design, and bad luck can end in tragedy.

-The exhibition includes recovered artifacts and fascinating personal stories of crews and loved ones on memorable ships such as the SS Milwaukee, Carl D. Bradley and the Edmund Fitzgerald.
+The exhibition included recovered artifacts and fascinating personal stories of crews and loved ones on memorable ships such as the SS Milwaukee, Carl D. Bradley and the Edmund Fitzgerald.

-The exhibition includes a special interactive component developed in collaboration with Ferris State University.
-Local students designed video games that allow visitors of all ages to play the role of Great Lakes captains, crews and lifesaving teams.
+The exhibition included a special interactive component developed in collaboration with Ferris State University.
+Local students designed video games that allowed visitors of all ages to play the role of Great Lakes captains, crews and lifesaving teams.

 The Eastland capsized on the Chicago River, July 24, 1915

 |K-12 Educators can find our Great Lakes Shipwrecks, Storms and Stories Educator Resource Guide here.|